Growth Hacking using Content: The Customer Decision Stage

 Content should promote interest in exploring the product.
 Startups can embed promotional content within their products, such as prompts to encourage buying.
 Product trials can include calls-to-action to upgrade to a paid version.

-Sales conversions are the obvious metric to monitor.
-But analytics about all decision stage content should be tracked closely.
-Startups should use surveys and interviews to solicit feedback from prospects concerning how helpful the information is.
+Sales conversions are the obvious metric to track.
+But analytics about all decision stage content should be tracked.
+Startups should use surveys and interviews to request feedback from prospects about how helpful the information is.

 - Do prospects like the content, or it is boring?